kimjoar/writings/handling-subviews.md

   Why?
 What happens when you want to move the view?
 Or use it in two different locations on two different pages?
 It's far easier to reuse a subview when it's the parent which actually places it in the DOM.
-* Every subview is just a black box
 * Events are "fire and forget".
 It's not and will never be the view's responsibility that someone actually listens for the event.
 * We had ONE global `$`, it looked like this: `$("body")`, and it was